what we do

 #5.
 Keep it novel, simple, scalable, engaging

-We love humor!
 We integrate fun and inspiring stories, interactive practices, and fascinating scientific studies, to keep the solutions engaging and enjoyable.
 We believe that for something to work in the long-term, it should be enjoyable in the short-term.

 Integrating the insights I shared above, after about two decades of work, we developed an approach to resilience, wellbeing, and performance that we called Attention and Interpretation Therapy (AIT).
 SMART (Stress Management and Resiliency Training), our flagship resilience, wellbeing, and burnout solution that we have been offering since 2008, is an abbreviated version of AIT.